thexhr/isscrolls/README.md

 <1> + 1 = 2 vs <6><3> -> miss
 Pay the price -> Rulebook
 ```
-If you roll a _strong hit_ you can see how the progress is advanced according to the foe's rank and how the prompt changes to show that _Jorrun_ now has initiative.
+Since the last roll was a _strong hit_ you can see how the progress is advanced according to the foe's rank and how the prompt changes to show that _Jorrun_ now has initiative.

 ```
 Jorrun > Fight 0 > clash edge